DataMesh-OpenSource/MeshExpert-Live/README.md

 *MeshExpert&copy;* is a trademark of [DataMesh Inc.](http://www.datamesh.com "DataMesh").
 Please refer to our [commercial and trial license](https://github.com/DataMesh-OpenSource/MeshExpert-Live/blob/master/LICENSE.txt "Software License Agreement").

+For a trial license, please contact us by *service@datamesh.com*

 Please note that some components of this software are made open source with respetive license.

 ## Contact Us